Updated on June 15th, 2022

 However, that doesn’t mean your child shouldn’t be hustling right now, especially if they are interested in highly competitive schools or popular degree programs that fill up quickly.

-There are many admissions deadlines that occur on December 1 and January 1.
+There are many college admissions deadlines that occur on December 1 and January 1.

 And, it is important to mention, that I have only mentioned issues with college applications, and not everything required for admission into your school of choice/acceptance.